Cages

 Shelf Construction:

 Chinchilla Shelves are an easy DIY project.
 These items are made with Kiln-Dried (KD) lumber.
 Kiln-Dried lumber is Pine/Whitewood dried in a kiln which makes it dimensionally stable (no warping) and more importantly for Chin Owners; KD wood is sterilized and with little/no sap left (no one wants maple syrup in their hair).
-Head to the local lumber yard (Home Depot, Lowes, Menards, ACE, etc) and buy 1×4 or 2×4 kiln-dried (KD) pine boards in whatever length (4’, 6’, 8’) you might need for all your shelves (and whatever fits in your vehicle) or have them cut to size if you don’t want to it yourself.
+Head to the local lumber yard (Home Depot, Lowes, Menards, ACE, etc) and buy 1×4 or 2×4 kiln-dried (KD) pine boards in whatever length (4’, 6’, 8’) you might need for all your shelves (and whatever fits in your vehicle) or have them cut to size if you don’t want to cut it yourself.
 I tend to make our shelves any where between 4-8 inches in length (no longer than a chin).
-Keeping them small allows for more in the cage and chins won’t pee on them since one ever likes to sit in their own wetness.
+Keeping them small allows for more in the cage and chins won’t pee on them since no one ever likes to sit in their own wetness.

 Tunnels: